theabhayprajapati/theabhayprajapati/README.md

 **Cheers! 👋 I'm Abhay, a Frontend developer and Robotics enthusiast in Mumbai, India.**
-- with software I also have great amount of interest in Hard-tech, building Gadget's, tools and alot...
+- with the software I also have a great amount of interest in Hard-tech, building Gadget's, tools and alot...
-I am currently building project for resume, studying in Ruparel College, Mumbai.
+I am currently building a project for my resume, studying at Ruparel College, Mumbai.

 Checkout out my pinned project's below